sethchart/intro_to_clustering_with_kmeans/README.md

 This is sometimes called the "inertia" of the model, and fitted sklearn $k$-means models have an `inertia_` attribute.

-Sometimes you will see the SSE divided by the total sum of squares in the dataset (how far is each point from the center of the entire dataset)

 Fewer clusters seems better, but inertia will always decrease with _more_ clusters.
 Hence the idea of looking for an elbow in the plot of inertia vs. $k$.